Epidemiological Profile of HIV/AIDS in Minnesota

 HIV Treatment Cascade

-As part of the National HIV/AIDS Strategy for the United States, MDH began calculating an HIV Treatment Cascade (PDF: 952KB/2 pages) in 2012 using HIV surveillance data.
+As part of the National HIV/AIDS Strategy for the United States, MDH began calculating an HIV Treatment Cascade in 2013 using HIV surveillance data.
 These calculation help us better understand the HIV epidemic and the disparities that exist in the delivery of care among HIV positive people in Minnesota.

 Laboratory data are used as a proxy for a care visit to calculate each segment of the treatment cascade.
 The accuracy of the cascade depends on complete reporting of laboratory results.
 The transition from voluntary reporting of CD4 and VL results to mandated reporting in 2011 has occurred at different rates among the various reporting laboratory facilities.
 We have been made aware of at least one lab in the state that has had difficulty consistently reporting all CD4 and VL results which could potentially bias the results.
 We also know that patients who have laboratories drawn as part of research studies are not reported to MDH.
 One clinic estimates that approximately 90 of their patients are participating in a research study.